theSuriya/Screenshot-HTML/README.md

 ```
 2. **Open in Your Favorite IDE**: Open the cloned directory in your preferred Integrated Development Environment (IDE) such as Visual Studio Code, PyCharm, or any other IDE of your choice.

-3. *Google API KEY**:Go to this site to generate api key [HERE](https://aistudio.google.com) You can see left side generate api thn click and copy.Once you have the api key, locate the .env file in your project directory.
+3. **Google API KEY**:Go to this site to generate api key [HERE](https://aistudio.google.com) You can see left side generate api thn click and copy.
+Once you have the api key, locate the .env file in your project directory.
 Open it and paste your aoi key like this:
   ```bash
   HF_TOkEN = "paste the api key here"
   ```